gcr07/Notes-AWS/README.md

 <h2>IAM - AWS Identity and Access Management</h2>

 <p> Con AWS Identity and Access Management (IAM) puede administrar el acceso a los servicios y recursos de AWS de manera segura.
 Además, puede crear y administrar usuarios y grupos de AWS, así como utilizar permisos para conceder o negar el acceso de estos a los recursos de AWS.</p>

+<h1> Servicios de AWS Analytics </h1>

+<h2>Amazon ElasticSearch </h2>

+<p> Amazon Elasticsearch Service is a managed service that makes it easy to deploy, operate, and scale Elasticsearch in the AWS Cloud.
+Elasticsearch is a popular open-source search and analytics engine for use cases such as log analytics, real-time application monitoring, and click stream analytics.</p>

+<h2>  Amazon Elastic MapReduce </h2>

+<p> Amazon EMR (previously called Amazon Elastic MapReduce) is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark , on AWS to process and analyze vast amounts of data. </p>

+<h2> Amazon Kinesis </h2>

+<p> Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
+Amazon Kinesis offers key capabilities to cost-effectively process streaming data at any scale, along with the flexibility to choose the tools that best suit the requirements of your application.
+With Amazon Kinesis, you can ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data for machine learning, analytics, and other applications.
+Amazon Kinesis enables you to process and analyze data as it arrives and respond instantly instead of having to wait until all your data is collected before the processing can begin.</p>

+<h2> Amazon Athena </h2>

+<p> Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.
+Athena is easy to use.</p>

+<h1> Servicios de base de datos de AWS </h1>

+<h2> Amazon DynamoDB </h2>

+<p> Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.
+DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data </p>

+<h2> Amazon Relational Database Service  </h2>

+<p> Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
+It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching and backups.
+It frees you to focus on your applications so you can give them the fast performance, high availability, security and compatibility they need.</p>

+<h2> Amazon Redshift </h2>

+<p> Welcome to the Amazon Redshift Cluster Management Guide.
+Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
+You can start with just a few hundred gigabytes of data and scale to a petabyte or more.
+This enables you to use your data to acquire new insights for your business and customers. </p>

+<h2> Amazon Aurora </h2>

+<p> Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.</p>